G4Q95/AutoShortsWebApp/progress.md

 - ✅ Created standardized error handling utilities for frontend and backend
 - ✅ Implemented consistent UI components for loading states and error displays
 - ✅ Enhanced API client with improved error formatting and logging
+- ✅ Fixed E2E tests to properly target the DOM elements using resilient selectors
+- ✅ Implemented robust test handling with progressive fallback approaches for element selection
+- ✅ Added detailed logging and screenshots in tests for better debugging

 ### In Progress
 - 🔄 Lightweight code refactoring to improve maintainability: